 Typical applications include but are not limited to large paint systems, Permanent Total Enclosure (PTE) exhaust and styrene emissions.

-How the Rotor Concentrator Works
+How the Emission Concentrator Works

-The concentrator wheel rotates continuously, transporting adsorbed toxins into a desorption section.
+The concentrator rotates continuously, transporting adsorbed toxins into a desorption section.
 In the desorption section, the organics are desorbed from the adsorptive media with the low volume heated airstream.
 This low volume, high emission-laden air is then processed by an oxidizer.

 - Completely shop assembled, pre-wired and test prior to shipment